bkgood/chez-executable/README.md

 Currently only builds in the Petite Chez Scheme boot file, which is unable to compile new code at runtime.

+## License of output

+Note that the output includes both boot files and object code from Chez Scheme and any resulting distributables thus need to abide by the terms under which they are distributed.

 ## Prior art

 Inspired by [gwatt/chez-exe](https://github.com/gwatt/chez-exe), which extracts